Vonage/video-express-plus-sample/README.md

 - npm (v8+)

 You will need to obtain a npmjs token to install the private video-express-plus Node module.
-Contact Vonage to obtain this.
+Contact Vonage (mailto:video.api.beta@vonage.com) to obtain this.

+When you participate in the Video Express Plus Early Access program, Vonage will enable the Vonage Video API and whiteboard for your account.

-You will also need a Vonage application ID and a private key for that Vonage application:
+You will need a Vonage application ID and a private key for a Vonage application in your account:

 1. Go to https://dashboard.nexmo.com/ and log into your Vonage account.